Infectious Waste Spreading Prion Disease

 Approximately 50 million people around the world already have Alzheimer’s disease and other forms of dementia.
 It’s the fastest-growing cause of death in the world.
-Thanks to misdiagnoses and misinformation, we don’t understand the full scope of the tidal wave that’s hitting millions of new victims every year.
+Thanks to misdiagnoses, misinformation, and millions of people going undiagnosed, we don’t understand the full scope of the epidemic.

 Alzheimer’s disease is a member of an aggressive family of neurodegenerative diseases known as Transmissible Spongiform Encephalopathy (TSE).
 The operative word is “transmissible.”
 In fact, new research from Duke University indicates that caregivers of those with dementia are six times more likely to contract the disease than people who are not caregivers.
 That number will prove to be much higher.

 TSEs include Alzheimer’s disease, Creutzfeldt-Jakob disease, mad cow disease and chronic wasting disease in deer.
 Few, if any, mammals are immune.
 There is no cure and there is no species barrier.

 TSEs are caused by a deadly protein called a prion (PREE-on).
 Prion disease is unstoppable and the pathogen spreads through bodily fluids and cell tissue.
 Prions linger in the environment, homes, hospitals, nursing homes, dental offices, restaurants and many other places infinitely.
 They migrate, mutate, multiply and kill with unparalleled efficiency.
 Thanks to modern sewage disposal practices, prions are building up in our water supplies.
 They also are contaminating our crops, parks and yards.

 Prions defy all attempts at sterilization and inactivation.
 Victims often are contagious long before they appear sick.
 Their skin, saliva, urine, blood and feces help spread the pathogen further as they struggle to survive.
 A sneeze or cough can be lethal.